mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 Responses from the council come directly back to the user, via the email address they used to make the report.

-Where councils have opted for full integration with FixMyStreet Pro, responses may also be posted as automatic updates on the report.
+If you have opted for full integration with FixMyStreet Pro, responses may also be posted as automatic updates on the report.
 Responses may take the form of a request for further information or an update on the status of the issue.